akshaykumar-gunari/ak-verse/docs/blog/posts/mathematics/index.md

-Welcome to the Mathematics section of AK-Sphere!
+Welcome to the Mathematics section of AK-Verse!

 ### **Unlocking _Infinite_ Ideas with _Finite_ Numbers.**